Did you know that Jamón Ibérico is 1 of the 4 aces of global gastronomy along with caviar, foie-gras and truffles?

 The first step to procuring some top-notch Spanish ham is to understand the different grades of jamón.

-Ham that sports a black label is the most top shelf of Iberico ham.
-It is made from Iberico pork that comes from 100% purebred Iberico pigs which are native to the Iberico Peninsula.
+Ham that sports a black label is the most top shelf of Ibérico ham.
+It is made from Ibérico pork that comes from 100% purebred Iberian pig which is native to the Ibérico Peninsula.
 These pigs are called pata negra, or black hoof.
-The pata negra pig is a great way to differentiate pigs that are used to make Jamón Iberico and Jamón Serrano.
+The pata negra pig is a great way to differentiate pigs that are used to make Jamón Ibérico and Jamón Serrano.
 These pata negra pigs are essentially free ranged and given vast stretches of land to roam on.

-After this period the pigs are slaughtered and processed into ham.
-Iberico ham that meets the black label standards is aged for at least 3 years.
+After this period the iberico pigs are slaughtered and processed into ham.
+Ibérico ham that meets the black label standards is aged for at least 3 years. de bellota

 During both the slaughtering and aging stages the ham is checked by D.O.Ps (Denominaciones de Origen Protegida) inspectors to ensure that it meets the highest-quality of standards.